TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 1. It prints the item
 2. It knows fields are separated by commas in `SELECT`, so it automatically separates the printed items with commas

 Because of the automatic print and comma-separation, the anonymous function `number -> number` tells `@EACH` that for each item `number` it should print the item and separate the items with commas.
-Therefore, the complete output from the query is:
+Therefore, the complete output from the example above is:

 ```sql linenums="1"
 SELECT